cfernandom/news-bot/legal/privacy-policy-template.md

 We respect robots.txt directives and crawling guidelines for all websites we monitor.

 ### 7.2 Content Removal Requests
-Website owners may request removal of their content by contacting: cfernandom@ucompensar.edu.co
+Website owners may request removal of analytics derived from their content by contacting: cfmorenom@ucompensar.edu.co

+**Note**: Since we do not store original content (titles, summaries, or articles), removal involves deleting only the statistical analytics derived from the content.

 Required information:
-- Specific URLs or content to be removed
+- Specific URLs or date ranges to be removed
 - Verification of ownership or authority
 - Reason for removal request

 Response time: Within 5 business days

+**What gets removed**: Only analytics data (sentiment scores, topic classifications, keywords) derived from the specified content.
+No original text content is stored to remove.

 ### 7.3 Opt-Out Process
 Website owners can opt out of monitoring by: